nico-robert/pix/README.md

 - Windows x64
 - Linux x64

-Source distributions and binary packages can be downloaded [here](https://github.com/nico-robert/pix/releases).
+Source distributions and binary packages can be downloaded [here](https://github.com/nico-robert/pix/releases) for the platforms mentioned above.

+> [!NOTE]
+> I have mainly tested this package on Windows and MacOs x64 with version 8.6.14 and 9.0.1 of Tcl/Tk, it should work on Linux and
+MacOS arm (I hope so !)

 Example :
 -------------------------